Skip to content

 Flowguard currently stores the last run result.
 Full execution history may be available in future versions.

-Sorting Flows
+Sorting flows

-Flows are automatically sorted by:
+Flows are sorted by:

 1. Most recently modified first